Borhan10/Automate_Cypress_Postman/README.md

 * [Travis CI](https://Travis-ci.org) - Responsible for CI

+* The CI couldn't be run after make the repo private

 ### Access on Repository

 * The repository is private if access needed please contact me throw borhan_m7amed@live.com

 * Both of the projects are running with one build using the .yml file commands